 Here is a printable showing you how long to thaw and cook a turkey to keep on hand

-This is the only turkey we’ve baked this way so I don’t have info. on larger sizes but if you use our method below in the recipe card you could adjust it easily by adding 15 minutes at a time during the second 350 degree step until it reaches 165 degrees.
+This is the only turkey we’ve baked this way so I don’t have info. on larger sizes.
+Using our method below in the recipe card you could adjust it easily by adding 15 minutes at a time during the second 350 degree step.
+You just want it to reach 165 degrees inside the breast.

 They key of how to cook a moist turkey